NVSL/QuadClass-Resources/labs/Laying-Out-The-Board/README.md

 4. The thickness of ring surrounding your motors.

-### Configure Eagle
+### Configure Fusion360

 We will be building 4-layer boards.
-You’ll need to set up Eagle for this.
+You’ll need to set up Fusion360 for this.
 Here are the steps:

-1. Select `Edit->Design Rules`
+1. Select `Rules DRC/ERC->DRC`
 2. Load `pcbcart-4layer-5mil-small-cream.dru`.
 Use this DRU file for the rest of the project.